sahib/rmlint/docs/rmlint.1.rst

   * *no_header*: Do not write a first line describing the column headers.
   * *unique*: Include unique files in the output.

-* ``sh``: Output all found lint as shell script This formatter is activated as default.
+* ``sh``: Output all found lint as a shell script.
+This formatter is activated per default.

-  available options:
+  Available options:

   * *cmd*: Specify a user defined command to run on duplicates.
-    The command can be any valid ``/bin/sh``-expression.
+    The command can be any valid ``/bin/sh`` expression.
 The duplicate path and original path can be accessed via ``"$1"`` and ``"$2"``.
-    The command will be written to the ``user_command`` function in the ``sh``-file produced by rmlint.
+    The command will be written to the ``user_command`` function in the ``sh`` file produced by rmlint.

-  * *handler* Define a comma separated list of handlers to try on duplicate files in that given order until one handler succeeds.
+  * *handler* Define a comma-separated list of handlers to try on duplicate files in that given order until one handler succeeds.
 Handlers are just the name of a way of getting rid of the file and can be any of the following: